rdkcentral/rdkservices/WifiManager/doc/WifiPlugin.md

 <a name="method.getSupportedSecurityModes"></a>
 ## *getSupportedSecurityModes <sup>method</sup>*

-Returns the Wifi security modes that the device supports.
+Returns the WiFi security modes that the device supports.

 ### Parameters